KananIbadzade/Snake-Blackjack/README.md

 # Contribution
 Ryan: This README, Encrypting/Decrypting Game state, Hashing passwords, and some other small contributions

-Sean:
+Sean:   Snake game, MainMenu, HighScore for Black Jack

 Efe: I have added snake movement, highscore storing and displaying on snake game, and adding songs to both games.
 <br>

 Kanan: Implemented full Blackjack game logic with betting, balance handling, other features, and UI updates.
-Ryan:  This README, Encrypting/Decrypting Game state, Hashing passwords, Unit Test, and some other small contributions

-Sean:  Snake game, MainMenu, HighScore for Black Jack

-Efe:   Snake game, Login Menu, HighScore for Snake

-Kenan: Black Jack whole game